ANTHROPOLOGY OF ENVIRONMENT IN JAPAN

 It is recommended that students have an intermediate level knowledge of English (B2) in order to be able to expand on the content covered in the course by consulting reference texts.
 Familiarity with key concepts in environmental anthropology is also necessary.

-- Writing a thesis on a topic of choice to be agreed upon with the instructor (approximately 3000 words): Students are required to write a thesis on a topic related to the course, which must be agreed upon in advance with the instructor.
-The thesis should demonstrate the ability to explore a specific subject, critically analyzing and synthesizing information in a clear and coherent manner.
-The completed paper must be submitted via Moodle in .doc format at least two weeks before the exam date.
-Timely submission and the quality of the work will be crucial for evaluation, accounting for 60% of the final grade for the course.
+Students are required to write a research paper of approximately 4,000 words on a topic of their choice, to be agreed upon in advance with the instructor and related to the course content.
+The paper should demonstrate the ability to explore a specific subject in depth, using critical analysis and well-structured synthesis.
+The final version must be submitted in .doc format via the Moodle platform at least two weeks before the exam date.
+Timely submission and the overall quality of the work will be key factors in the assessment.

 written